adobilly/Portfolio/README.md

 # Portfolio
-This is Do-Billy Awokou's porfolio website made using React JS.
+This is Do-Billy Awokou's porfolio website made using ReactJS.